Did you walk out of your mother’s womb?

-Having gained knowledge raises your status as we already mentioned, but those who share their knowledge are given a higher status than even the devout worshiper.
+Gaining knowledge raises your status.
+But those who share it are given a higher status than even the devout worshiper.
 One is raised so much so that even the ants and the fish supplicate for those who spread their knowledge to others.

 Convey from me even an Ayah of the Quran… (Al-Bukhari, 3461)